rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   #### Relationships connect nodes

   ######

-  Relationships provide semantically relevant connections between the Technopedia nodes.<br>
-  Relationships enable you query several nodes in one query.<br>
+  Relationships connect nodes in the database, which enables you to include multiple nodes in a query by adding a node-to-node relationship. <br>
   For example, you might want to retrieve data for manufacturer, software edtion, and software product by making one query.
   <br>
   The following information provides an overview of relationships in the Technopedia database: